Director Hari K Koul, PhD, FACN, FASN,

-INLET is a multi-institutional program focused on the discovery and development of a wide range of drugs that affect multiple diseases in humans, including cancer, diabetes, fungal infection and neurological disorders.
-The long range goal is to commercialize drugs to treat human disease and increase economic development along the I-20 corridor.
-INLET members at different locations bring expertise about assay development, screening, drug design and delivery, a variety of in vitro and in vivo models of cancer, pharmacology and toxicology, as well as early clinical development strategies for the discovery of new small molecule therapies.
-The INLET screening center is equipped with liquid handlers, robotic screening devices and high content, real time screening/assay platforms (Cellomics and the Essen Bioscience Incucyte).
+The Feist-Weiller Cancer Center’s (FWCC) Innovative North Louisiana Experimental Therapeutics program (INLET) is a high-throughput state-of-the-art screening facility focused on the discovery and development of a wide range of drugs that affect multiple diseases in humans, including cancer, diabetes, fungal infection and neurological disorders.
+The INLET screening center is equipped with liquid handlers, robotic screening devices and high content, real time screening/assay platforms such as IncucyteZOOM™ (Essen BioScience) and Cellomics ArrayScan™ VTI (Thermo Scientific).
 Research performed at this screening center includes independent research, federally-supported research and company-sponsored research programs.
 INLET is developing partnerships with several academic institutions, business experts and pharmaceutical companies to aid in moving drugs from the discovery phase through commercialization.

 Ana-Maria Dragoi, MD, Ph.D.